-Although, most think of karate as Japanese, this is partially correct.
-Karate was created on Okinawa when the island chain was an independent nation separate from Japan with strong ties to China.
-It only became Japanese because Japanese samurai conquered Okinawa in the 17th century, and karate was kept secret from the Japanese until 1922.
-Okinawa remained a separate nation until 1879.
+Although, most think of karate as Japanese, this is misleading.
+Karate originated on Okinawa when the island chain was an independent nation separate from Japan with strong ties to China.
+It only became Japanese because samurai conquered Okinawa in the 17th century.
+Karate was kept secret from the Japanese people until 1922, and Okinawa remained a separate nation until 1879.
 Many karate techniques, traditions, forms & weapons were indigenous to Okinawa or borrowed from China or other southeast Asian nations.
 The Japanese had little influence on karate until it branched from a combat discipline to competitive art.
 Still, the original Okinawa karate, such as Shorin-Ryu remain mostly sport-free.
 The Japanese hybrid (sport) karate has taken a separate path, even though both have similarities.

 Legend states a Buddhist monk named Bodhidharma traveled from India to northern Henan province of China where he taught Zen at the Shaolin Temple around 525 AD.
-The development of Kung Fu (and later karate) is thought to be related.
-When Bodhidharma arrived at Shaolin-si (small forest temple), he began lectures and soon found most monks unfit & lazy and some fell asleep during meditation.
+When Bodhidharma arrived at Shaolin-si (small forest temple), he began lectures but found most monks unfit & lazy.
 If you examine the kanji in our copyrighted icon on the above left side of the title at the top of this page, the 3rd and 4th kanji from the top refer to the 'small forest temple' or 'Shaolin Si' to indicate Shorin-Ryu has roots at the Shaolin Temple.
-Bodhidharma realized the solution to the lazy monks was to improve physical conditioning of the monks in order to improve their minds; thus, he began teaching physical exercises along with meditation known as 'Shi Po Lohan Sho' (18 hands of Lohan) reputed to have been a fighting system.
-The blending of Lohan with Zen led to the development of the first martial art.
+Bodhidharma realized the solution was to improve physical conditioning of the monks in order to improve their minds; thus, he began teaching physical exercises with meditation known as 'Shi Po Lohan Sho' (18 hands of Lohan) reputed to be a fighting system.
+The blending of Lohan with Zen evolved into the first martial art.
 To be a martial 'art' there must be intrinsic value for the spirit, body and soul.

 Many know Gichin Funakoshi (1868-1957) as the Father of Modern Karate.
 Funakoshi was a master of Shorin-Ryu Karate, although his students renamed his Shorin-Ryu martial art as Shotokan to honor the great instructor.
 His teacher was Anko Itosu.
-When we search for information on Itosu (and other Okinawan martial artists) we are sometimes confronted with a variety of names for one individual.
+When we search for information on Itosu (and other Okinawan martial artists) we are confronted with a variety of names for some individuals.
 This is because Okinawan names were complicated by social status: some maintained names for different occasions, while others changed names.
-As a result, many Okinawan martial artists had more than one name.
+As a result, Okinawan martial artists often had more than one name.

 Itosu is credited with creating the five Pinan kata (referred to as Heian in Japanese) that were extracted and modified from the long and complex Kusanku kata (known as Kanku in Japanese).
 He is also thought to have taken a complex Naihanchi kata (Tekki in Japanese) and split it into the three (Naihanchi shodan, nidan and sandan).
-Some also believe he created the Kusanku Sho and Passai Sho katas.
+Some believe he also authored Kusanku Sho and Passai Sho katas.

 Itosu trained under the great karate practitioner Sokon ‘Bushi’ Matsumura who in turn was a student of Tode Sakagawa (1733-1815).
 Tode Sakagawa in turn studied under Kusanku (for whom the famous Kusanku-Dai kata derived its namesake).
 Itosu also trained under other martial artists including Sensei Nagahama.
 Nagahama was known to be very diligent and stressed strengthening the body.
 It is likely this influenced karate which is a method to develop physical and mental strength and as well as self-defense.

 Part of Itosu's karate training included makiwara.
 He once tied a leather sandal to a stone wall to build a makiwara.
 After several strikes, some stones fell from the wall.
-He relocated the sandal several times and destroyed the wall.
-This is similar to Sensei Scofield’s father, who also studied Shorin-Ryu as a US Marine on Okinawa.
+He relocated the sandal several times before completely destroying the wall.
+This is similar to Sensei Scofield’s father at the Arizona Hombu Dojo, who studied Shorin-Ryu as a US Marine on Okinawa.
 Patrick reported his father knocked down a cinder block wall with a back kick.

 In 1901 Itosu began teaching karate at the Shuri Jinjo Primary school and taught at the Dai Ichi middle school and the Okinawa prefectural Men's Normal School in 1905 (Bishop 1999).
 In 1905, Itosu was a part-time teacher of karate at Okinawa's First Junior Prefectural High School.
 It was there he developed the teaching methods that are still practiced today.